lstent/comp150-cpd/README.md

 ##Week 12
 The desktop game hand in, collision was still acting the way it shouldn't, I should have managed my time better and asked my tutors to look over my code by making a pull request on Github, which I will be taking advantage of next semester.

+# Semester 2

+## Week 1
+Real introduction to visual studio c++ and Unreal blueprints, which I found especially difficult switching from python to unreal but watching pluralsight turorials should help me understand and get me used to these programs.

+## Week 2
+Learning c++ standards and using blueprints to contribute to the group game, also creating a collectable blueprint in comp140, is increasing my knowledge quickly, and I am beginning to understand.

+## Week 3
+Wasn't in all week due to flu.

+## Week 4
+Learnt about game engines and architecture which can help me with my software engineering essay, reading furthur material will help my understanding of the subject.

+## Week 5